bdaniels8135/simple-calculator/README.md

 # Calculator Project

-This is a work in progress to develop a simple calculator for the Odin Project.
+This project is the last in the Odin Project indtrocution module.
+It is the first one where I really used objects in javascript.

-It should include the following functionality:
+If I come back to this project, I would consider adding the following functionality:
- - add, subtract, multiply, and divide two numbers.
- - clear and backspace buttons
- - decimal point entry
- - negative number support
  - keyboard support
+ - memory store and recall

 Live preview available [here](https://bdaniels8135.github.io/simple-calculator/).